Last Updated on Samuel Franklinby

 Engineer Flame Hammer / Emberquake Build

-The blitz tree is possibly the most popular Engineer build variant and generally involves players either making a Flame Hammer or Emberquake build depending on their goal.
-These builds have a number of similarities with the main difference being your choice of attacking of main attack skill.
+The blitz tree is the most popular Engineer build variant and generally involves players either making a Flame Hammer or Emberquake build depending on their goal.
+These builds have a number of similarities with the main difference being your choice of main attack skill.

 - Emberquake: Available only at level 42 Emberquake is not ideal for those that don’t intend to tackle new game plus as you’ll likely only unlock Emberquake towards the end of normal playthrough.
-This means you’ll be without a main attacking skill for much of the game (unless you use a console respec or potion option) and likely won’t reach the high power of Emberquake that come into play later in your progression.
+This means you’ll be without a main attacking skill for much of the game unless you use a respec through console commands or the available potion respec option.
 One potential option that many players following an Emberquake build utilise is to max Seismic Slam while levelling and as a backup at high levels for the crowd control stun it offers.

 Engineer Flame Hammer / Emberquake Build Skills